mdupli/wtrack/README.md

 `startIdx` and `endIdx` consistently read well under the threshold.

 **Device-speed deviation** (`runWarmupDeviceSpeedDeviationThresh`,
+default `2 m/s`, toggleable via `runDeviceSpeedDeviationEnabled` — added
-default `5 m/s`) is scoped identically — warm-up and trailing straightness only, never extension — but exists for an entirely different reason: it's the one check in this whole state machine that reads something *outside* this app's own kinematics entirely. `|fitDerived[i].speed − points[i].rawSpeed| ≥` threshold, checked only where a device speed reading is actually present in the file (a no-op, not a failure, when it's missing — most tracks don't have one at all).
+specifically to let this be disabled for investigating how well it performs against real tracks without also losing the other warm-up/ warm-down checks) is scoped identically — warm-up and trailing straightness only, never extension — but exists for an entirely different reason: it's one of two checks in this whole state machine (the other is gap debt, below) that reads something *outside* this app's own kinematics entirely. `|fitDerived[i].speed − points[i].rawSpeed| ≥` threshold, checked only where a device speed reading is actually present in the file (a no-op, not a failure, when it's missing — most tracks don't have one at all).